maurges/every-rust-gui-library/notes.md

 must_fill_main_axis behaves vety weird.
 I don't understad the layouting.
 I want to debug it but I can't find something like a qt rectangle.

+I have no fucking idea how flex layouting works, specifically spacers.
+How do I make a widget occupy all available vertical space?
+How can I add maximum spacing inside the parent?
+I have a feeling that here, in qml terms, widgets only have implicit sizes, and you can't set size explicitly at all.
+Wait, that's wrong, there is SizedBox.
+But it's inconvenient to use.
+And you can't size a widget in terms of another widget, because that's state and state is hard to manage.

+Ok, this layouting is getting me nowhere.
+Let's do the most simple way and be done with it.
+So far I am very pleased with performance, find some core ideas interesting, but the whole execution could be better, or at least needs a better tutorial to flexing.

+Wow, I don't know how centering works as well.
+This shit is too weird.

+Playing with state: state type is constrained in the widget, so you can't fuck this up in runtime.
+Good, I didn't give enough credit to the autors.
+Now how do I project state for my custom widgets, and have it be generic?

+Fuck, I was trying to make Vec work, but turns out I need im::Vector.

+If you go through the examples, there is a specific widget for creating a list of items, a-la Repeater.
+Pretty convenient.

+Wow, fuck me, when creating a button with a callback I got a huuuuge lifetime error.
+Because rust type inference is weird and works differently depending on if you create a local, or just make an expression.
+This sucks.

+Creating a label with dynamic data sucks just as much, but now even without a local.
+Fuck, this would be so much better if it were garbage-collected.
+If it were haskell.
+Maybe one day I could port this approach to haskell, with native lenses, with native immutability, with easier callbacks.

+Now here's a hard part: separate widget state into internal and external.
+It wasn't so hard.

+So you have widget sum with Either, and you have widget catamorphism with List.
+One could create widgets for anything similar using the default interface, which is nice.

+I really like how if it compiles, it works.
+Best part of rust.
+The worst part of rust is, of course, that sometimes it's hard to fucking make it compile, like here when lifetime inferrence goes to shit.
+It goes to shit in presence of Into traits, and thankfully this library provides a way to bypass those traits, like dynamic(), from_label() and such.

 ## egui
 Immediate mode, skip.